akatri/To-Do/README.md

 ![img](https://user-images.githubusercontent.com/19759815/38722151-982731a8-3f1a-11e8-8c86-4e865d8b04df.png)

 ## Installing
-Download the jar executable from the build directory( path : Address/build/deploy/AddressApp.jar ) and run it on your computer.
+Download the code and run it using Eclipse.

 ## Developing
 ### Built with